pytchlang/pytch-vm/doc/source/user/sprite.rst

 Like ``all_clones``, this returns a list of all clones of the Sprite that is mentioned (for example ``Kitten.all_clones()``), but ``all_instances`` also includes the original Sprite in the list.
-This is useful if you want acces to everything (both clones and originals).
+This is useful if you want access to everything (both clones and originals).
 Notice that this method is run using the class name (for example ``Kitten.all_instances()``), not the ``self`` object.